5 Traits of a Mindful Leader

 Mindful leadership creates an atmosphere of compassion where peers and managers listen to and support each other’s growth.

-Managers learn to pay attention to their feelings and emotions and not let them cloud their decisions and handling of tough situations.
+A good manager learns to pay attention to their feelings and emotions and not let them cloud their decisions and handling of tough situations.
 Some of the reasons why mindful leadership practices are important are:

 By resolving issues amicably and calmly, the team can focus on the work rather than indulging in discussions or activities that waste time.
 Focus is also an outcome of greater emphasis on physical and mental well-being.